alphacc/github2koji/README.md

 Requirement:
 ============
    * Add a "sources" destination to a Makefile or define a "source_cmd" in kojid.conf
-   * 1 git repository for code and 1 for package generation ??
+   * avoid 1 git repository for code and 1 for package generation.